 - It is your ball.

-A possessive adjective goes before a noun to show possession but a possessive pronoun goes after the noun and can replace it, unlike its adjective counterpart.
+A possessive adjective goes before a noun to show possession but a possessive pronoun goes after a noun and can replace it, unlike its adjective counterpart.

-However, the complication lies in the use of its and his in both parts.
-Study these examples:
+However, the complication lies in the use of its and his in both parts of speech.

 - This room is usually cold, it has a peculiar temperature of its own.